Southeast Texas: Economy

 In the urban areas of Southeast Texas, energy, healthcare, manufacturing and technology are prominent industries.
 Houston is the largest city and economic center of Southeast Texas, and it holds the third most Fortune 500 headquarters by concentration in the U.S. as of 2021.
 Major corporations in the region include APA Corporation, Chevron Corporation, HostGator, Jason's Deli, JPMorgan Chase, and Sysco.
 Outside of the cities, agriculture, tourism and small business have always been major factors in the economy.

 Higher education

-The University of Houston System is the largest and most prominent university system based in Southeast Texas, although Texas Southern University, Prairie View A&M University, the University of Saint Thomas, Houston Baptist University, and others are also notable subjects to the region's undergraduate and postgraduate systems.
+The University of Houston System is the largest and most prominent university system based in Southeast Texas, although Texas Southern University, Prairie View A&M University, the University of Saint Thomas, Houston Christian University, and others are also notable subjects to the region's undergraduate and postgraduate systems.
 Rice University in Houston was ranked 15th in the nation by U.S. News & World Report as of 2022.
 In areas closer to Beaumont, Lamar University within the Texas State University System is the center of higher education.

-Among the many higher education bodies of Southeast Texas, the University of Houston has contributed an over $6.4 billion economic impact to the region, and $7.7 billion to the state.
-Its most prominent institutions have been its energy and health colleges, while the historically black college and university of Texas Southern has made an economic impact of $530 million according to data from 2014.